-- Fitting a number of fleets with a driver advisory system which enables drivers to operate the train in a more power efficient way; - Ensuring that scrapping processes for life-expired rolling stock maximises the amount of recycled materials; and - Launching a new initiative to modify one of its electric fleets to fit a battery to allow it to operate on non-electrified lines, thereby eliminating the requirement to use a diesel train.
+- Fitting a number of fleets with a driver advisory system which enables drivers to operate the train in a more power efficient way; and - Ensuring that scrapping processes for life-expired rolling stock maximises the amount of recycled materials;

-Further information on the Group's participation in industry discussions in response to the UK Government's challenge to the UK rail industry to remove all diesel-only trains by 2040 is set out in Climate change on page 4 of this Strategic report.
+Further information on the Group's participation in industry discussions in response to the UK Government's challenge to the UK rail industry to remove all diesel-only trains by 2040 is set out in the Strategic report within the Annual report and financial statements of EUKRGL for the year ended 31 December 2024.

 The Group recognises its responsibility towards communities and since 2013 has contributed through fundraising and donations to charities.

-Our charity partner for the financial year ended 31 December 2023 was Back Up, an organisation that delivers services that build confidence, independence and inspires people affected by spinal cord injury to transform their lives.
+Our charity partner for the financial year ended 31 December 2024 continues to be Back Up, an organisation that delivers services that build confidence, independence and inspires people affected by spinal cord injury to transform their lives.
 We aim to raise awareness of the charity, raise funds, provide volunteering opportunities for our staff as well as administration assistance and office space for meetings and training for the charity.
 Our charity partner is selected by our staff.
-Our previous partners have been Jubilee Sailing Trust and Noah's Ark.